 Instructions

-- Add onion, garlic, chili powder, cumin, garlic powder, and oregano.
-Cook for 3 – 4 minutes until onions are soft and fragrant.
-Adding the dry spices at this point will help release their flavors.
+- Add onion, garlic, black pepper, chili powder, cumin, garlic powder, and oregano.
+Cook for 3 – 4 minutes until the onions are soft and fragrant.
+Adding the dry spices at this point will help release their flavors.1 small Onion, 3 cloves Garlic, 2 teaspoon Chili Powder, 1 teaspoon Cumin, 1 teaspoon Garlic Powder, 1 teaspoon Oregano, 1/2 teaspoon Black Pepper

 - Next, add pasta and cook for 7-9 minutes or until pasta is cooked through.
-Be sure to stir often to keep pasta from sticking to bottom of pan.
+Be sure to stir often to keep the pasta from sticking to the bottom of the pan.2 cup Macaroni Pasta

-- Stir in cheese and remove from heat.
+- Stir in cheese and remove from heat.1 cup Colby Jack Cheese

 - Serve immediately.
-Don’t forget to remove bay leaves before serving.
+Remember to remove the bay leaves before serving.

 This goulash is AMAZING!
 It is so flavorful.
 It reheats really well for leftovers (if you enough willpower to actually have leftovers)